-Life Before Chopper Pumps: Porter Medical Center is a medical facility that is an affiliate of the University of Vermont Health Network, and is located approximately 35 miles south of Burlington, VT.
+Life Before Chopper Pump: Porter Medical Center is a medical facility that is an affiliate of the University of Vermont Health Network, and is located approximately 35 miles south of Burlington, VT.
 The Medical Center is comprised of a 25-bed acute care center, a 105-bed nursing facility including a memory care unit, a rehabilitation unit and a long term care unit.
 The Center provides high-quality health care to residents in the county and surrounding areas.

 Lift Station Details: